justinknguyen/Pi-Guide/Pi-Guide/Rclone.md

 # Rclone

-Rclone is to backup anything to any cloud service.
+Backup anything to any cloud service.

 ## Table of Contents